Introduction for Engineering Strategy.

 These examples emphasize several core theme of this book.
 First, that effective strategy comes from refining decent ideas by exposing them to reality.
 Second, that the idea that strategy is only the domain of executives or Staff-plus engineers is self-defeating: every member of an engineering organization can do strategy, although their methods will certainly vary.

-These examples also showcase how I’m navigating one of the challenges of writing about engineering strategy, which is that the publicly sharable versions of most engineering strategies tend to omit to much detail to be useful.
+These examples also showcase how I’m navigating one of the challenges of writing about engineering strategy, which is that the publicly sharable versions of most engineering strategies tend to omit too much detail to be useful.
 Wherever possible, I have directly referenced the company and the team.
 In cases where that was impractical, I have generalized the account to make it possible to address the meaningful details where mentioning the company by name would have required omitting them.

 Strategy of Richard Rumelt

-Whenever I think about strategy, I start from Richard Rumelt’s Good Strategy, Bad Strategy, which three pillars of effective strategy:
+Whenever I think about strategy, I start from Richard Rumelt’s Good Strategy, Bad Strategy, which describes three pillars of effective strategy:

 - Diagnosis - a theory describing the nature of the challenge.
 This is trying to identify the root cause(s) at play, for example “high work-in-progress is preventing us from finishing any tasks, so we are increasingly behind each sprint” might be a good diagnosis